FranciscoMendes10866/plang/README.md

 }
 ```

-To get the JSON response from the `inter-api`, type the following URL:
+To get the JSON response from the `inter-api` with the `POST` method, type the following URL:

 ```
 http://localhost/inter